kishankumar8/DSA-Sorting/README.md

 All dsa sorting in one repository for  quick revision .

-# 🔥 DSA Sorting — Interview ke liye Im
+# 🔥 DSA Sorting — Interview ke liy

 Sorting ko broadly 2 tarah se samjho: